 These simple food parenting tips really work to help baby improve his fine motor skills and develop his taste for a variety of nutritious foods.
 We’ll also let you in on our secrets for less wasted food and easier cleanup.

 A messy baby is a learning baby!
 Right now, your baby has a lot to learn, and you’re her best teacher.
 As she watches you eat, then tries to use a spoon with your help, she’ll start developing the skills she needs.
 But she’s still learning, so it’s OK if food gets everywhere.

 Babies love to touch and feel, because that’s how they get familiar with new things.
 She may take food off the spoon, play with it, put it in her mouth or spread it around the high chair.
 That’s perfectly normal.

 Tip: For quick floor cleanup, put a newspaper, paper grocery bags or paper towels under the high chair.
 For easier baby cleanup, strip her down to just a diaper and plastic bib during meals.
 You may find that popping your baby in a bath is quicker and easier than doing loads of laundry!

-As your baby gets better at eating, she’ll show you she’s interested in feeding himself.
+As your baby gets better at eating, she’ll show you she’s interested in feeding herself.
 She might try to grab the spoon and put it in her mouth or start picking up food with her fingers.
 Let her take the lead, but be ready to step in if she’s frustrated and wants help.

 Letting your baby advance from spoon feeding to finger foods when she’s ready is an important step for baby, and it’ll mean your hands are free to feed yourself!